YacineBenzerga/IoT-real-time-anomaly-detection/README.md

 -(Spark): aws, hadoop, spark
 -(Kafka): aws, hadoop, zookeeper, kafka

--Install Postgres with Timescale extension using(https://docs.timescale.com/latest/getting-started/installation/ubuntu/installation-apt-ubuntu)
+-Install Postgres with Timescale extension using(https://docs.timescale.com/latest/getting-started/installation/ubuntu/installation-apt-ubuntu) then follow instructions in `docs/postgres.txt`

--Airflow scheduler can be installed on the master node of Spark-Cluster.Follow the instructions in `docs/airflow_install.txt` to install and launch the Airflow server.
+-Airflow scheduler can be installed on the master node of Spark-Cluster.Follow the instructions in `docs/airflow.txt` to install and launch the Airflow server.